JGCRI/gcam-doc/user-guide.md

 Users can run this "batch query" file from an interactive Model Interface session by selecting `File -> Batch File` and selecting the "batch query" file they wish to run.
 Users are then asked where to save the results (.csv saves as CSV and .xls saves to excel) and which scenarios to run.

-Alternatively if users prefer to set up a workflow that does not require any manual user interaction they may prefer to set up a "batch command" file as well.
+Alternatively if users prefer to set up a workflow that does not require any manual user interaction they may prefer to set up a "batch command" file as well (and even collapse the "batch query" to be defined with in the "batch command" itself).
 An example of such a file can be found at `output/gcam_diagnostics/batch_queries/xmldb_batch.xml`:

 ```XML
 <ModelInterfaceBatch>